robert-yaman/proteinsFromPlants/README.md

 A `params` dictionary is passed into the `transformations` method that can assist in transformation object creation.

+The usage cleaving enzymes and ligases are defined in ./cleavers.csv and ./ligases.csv respectively.
+The columns of the csvs are defined as follows:
+- The name of the enzyme
+- The enzyme's code.
+This code signifies the 8-length amino acid sequence that the enzyme will act on.
+The middle (4th) position is the cleaving position, or the position at which the proteins will be binded.
+Each position can have either positive conditions or negative conditions (signified by '^').
+If there is a positive conditions, then the sequence at that position must be one of the listed amino acids.
+If there is a negative condition, the sequence at that position must not be any of the listed amino acids.
+- The cost
+- A link to more info about the enzyme
+- Comments

 An example usage can be run by:

 `bash run.bash`